revenuemasters/devop-blend/README.md

    1. Copy the other information from one of the other non-prod certs.
 1. Follow the instructions below to add clients to your new environment.
 1. Follow the instructions below to add secrets for a `rmedi` client.
 This isn't actually a client, but it needs the same secrets.
-1. Use the `packer/run-packer-with-profile.rb` script to create a new AMI for the environment.
+1. Change directory into ./packer.
+Use the `run-packer-with-profile.rb` script to create a new AMI for the environment.
+If needed, make sure secrets bucket are available for download
 1. Add the new AMI ID to `envs.yml` in the `image-id` field.
 1. Run Converge again.
 It should get past the secrets errors and create a new application in CodeDeploy.
 1. Follow [these instructions](http://docs.aws.amazon.com/codedeploy/latest/userguide/integrations-partners-github.html#behaviors-authentication) to authorize the new CodeDeploy application in GitHub.